EthanMMF/EthanMMF.github.io/index.md

 Job
 Contact me!
 (LinkedIn, FB, email, GitHub)

-**Hey there!** I'm Ethan and I'm currently a software developer working at [Datarama](htttp://www.datarama.com), where I'm in charge of data visualisation for graph data structures and machine learning in Entity Resolution.
+ and I'm currently a software developer working at [Datarama](htttp://www.datarama.com), where I'm in charge of data visualisation for graph data structures and machine learning in Entity Resolution.
 My aspirations are working with Big Data to solve real world problems.
 > I think we have a duty to maintain the light of consciousness to make sure it continues into the future.
 > - Elon Musk
 > quote